angshenting/angshenting.github.io/content/post/rating_2_glicko.md

 Convert rating and RD to Glicko scale.
 Normalize rating to 0, and divide both by 173.7178.
 We will consider a rating period where a player meets a number of opponents with respective ratings and RDs.

-Compute v, which is an estimated variance of the player’s rating based on game outcomes only.
+- Compute $v$, which is an estimated variance of the player’s rating based on game outcomes only.

-Compute delta, which is estimated improvement in rating by comparing pre-period rating vs performance rating based only on game outcomes.
+- Compute $\delta$, which is estimated improvement in rating by comparing pre-period rating vs performance rating based only on game outcomes.

-Determine the new value of volatility.
+- Determine the new value of volatility.
 This step requires numerical iterative methods.

-Update the rating deviation to the new pre-rating period value .
+- Update the rating deviation to the new pre-rating period value.

-Update the rating and RD.
+- Update the rating and RD.

-Convert back to original rating scale (i.e. normalised to 1500)
+- Convert back to original rating scale (i.e. normalised to 1500)

-If a player does not play during a period, then only run step 6, increasing the RD according to the volatility constant.
+If a player does not play during a period, then only increase the RD according to the volatility constant.

 # Advantages
 Measure of volatility/uncertainty